Are you an adviser? Go to Unbiased Pro

 Most people planning to sell shares do so via a UK brokerage or investment platform, which offers the option of selling shares online, on an app or over the phone (the latter may incur extra fees).

-Before selling up, you’ll be able to see how much you’ll receive before proceeding with the sale.
+Before selling up, you’ll be able to see how much you’ll receive before proceeding.

 The exceptions to the above are those that own private equity shares and opt to sell them directly to another investor.